siamhyde/Hyde-Procurement-Intelligence/README.md

 Working out what to order, how much to order, then figuring out how to translate that judgment across suppliers.

-Something as ordinary as cheddar cheese becomes harder to reason about:
-One supplier sells 450g, 500g, or 750g packs.
+Something as ordinary as cheddar cheese becomes harder to reason about, One supplier sells 450g, 500g, or 750g packs.
 Another sells a 4.5kg block.

 Without a baseline, every change forces the operator to recalculate quantities in their head.